 Tsarevets Architectural and Museum Reserve

-The natural inaccessibility of the Tsarevets Hill predetermined the choice to situate the centre of the supreme government of the state at this place.
-A complex fortification system ensured the safety of the people living in the fortress.
+The natural inaccessibility of the Tsarevets Hill predetermined the choice to situate the seat of the supreme government of the state there.
+The complex fortification system ensured the safety of the people living in the fortress.
 Inside, there were buildings with richly decorated façades.
 The palace and the private quarters of the ruler had magnificent interior.
 The offices of the king's administration were situated in the Palace.
 The relics of the most revered female Bulgarian saint – St. Petka of Tarnovo were placed in the Palace church.
 Some of the Bulgarian rulers who reigned in the 14th century were buried in this temple.
 The Patriarchate, the "mother of all Bulgarian churches”, carried out the administration activities and the management of the church life.